Get through the hot summers with this super refreshing Minty Green Iced Tea!

 - Green tea.
 This iced tea has a more subtle tea flavor thanks to the green tea.
 I think the combination of mint and green tea is absolutely lovely.
 You can use any kind of green tea that you like for this - my favorites have been jasmine or lemon-ginger green tea, since that adds another layer of flavors to this awesome summer drink.

 - Agave syrup.
 This Minty Green Iced Tea is sweetened with agave syrup, which is a great no-refined-sugar option.
-You can use honey instead if you like for a touch of honey flavor.
+You can use honey instead if you like for a touch of honey flavor, or this ginger honey syrup for a nice gingery kick.

 - Seltzer water.
 I sometimes like to use seltzer water or club soda instead of plain water to make my iced tea - this gives it a nice little fizz.
 For this recipe I would just use 2 cups of seltzer water while the recipe makes a total of 6 cups, so it's not all seltzer.
 The fizz is not as strong as if you were to drink seltzer water by itself, and it's just perfect.